 The skin factor

 If you’re not experiencing results, you may not be using the right mask.
-Most face masks come with application instructions and suggestions but there’s more that you need to know.
+Most face masks come with application instructions and suggestions but there’s more than you need to know.
 Your skin type and skin condition are important factors when it comes to choosing the right mask.
 Just because a certain face mask works on a friend or beauty reviewer doesn’t mean it will produce the same result for you.
 It could potentially aggravate your skin condition as well.

 Clean up before perk up

 To reap maximum benefits, you should first exfoliate before applying a mask.
 As we age, our skin’s natural exfoliation process slows down, leaving us with more dead skin cells.
 If you don’t get rid of them, no amount of face mask applications will work.
 The premise is that you have to first clean up before you perk your skin up.
 By sloughing away the dead skin on top, it’d be easier for the ingredients in the mask to penetrate the skin.
-Exfoliation also encourages renewal of new skin cells.
+Exfoliation also encourages the renewal of new skin cells.

 Tools of the trade